hsanson/usql.nvim/README.md

 [configuration](https://github.com/xo/usql?tab=readme-ov-file#configuration)
 parameters, this plugin supports additional keys:

+### Display

-* **display**: Used for display in the connections selector if present and lualine status.
+The **display** parameter is used for display in the connections selector and lualine status.
 If not present the connection YAML key is used instead.

 Example configuration: